Garden's mission is to keep developers productive and happy in the cloud-native era.

 We're a small team that tries to keep things simple and lean—and that applies to our interview process as well.

-The next step is a 60-minute technical interview with two of our engineers.
+After that there's a 60-minute technical interview with two of our engineers.
 There are no string reversal algorithms though.
 Instead, we anchor the conversation in things you've actually done in the past and dig deep into those.